 At The Drum, we believe marketing can change the world, to this point here are five instances exactly that happened with previous award winners of The Drum.

-With the Marketing Can Change the World Awards deadline a little over a week away we hope to inspire and encourage you to use your creativity to solve world issues.
+With The Drum Social Purpose Awards 2019 deadline days away, we hope to inspire and encourage you to use your creativity to solve world issues.

 Client: Natural Resources Defence Council and Ad Council